scottgoering/HeaterMeter-wiki/PID-Tuning.md

  * Watch the temperature which should now start to oscillate.
 If the error gets larger and larger over time, decrease the P PID parameter.
 If there is little to no oscillation, increase the P PID parameter.
 You're looking for oscillations with a fixed amplitude (distance between the min and max temperatures) and period (amount of time it takes to complete one min/max cycle)
 ![Stable PID Oscillations](images/pidtune.png)
  * When a value of P results in a sustained periodic oscillation in the output (or close to it), mark this critical value of P as Ku, the "ultimate gain".
 Also, measure the period of oscillation (in seconds), Pu, referred to as the "ultimate period".
- * PD is the constant representing the period of the Derivative lookback.
+ * Compute the new PID parameters using the Ziegler-Nichols parameters.
+PD is the constant representing the period of the Derivative lookback.
 In HeaterMeter it is an 30 point exponential moving average, so this value is approximately 30.
- * Compute the new PID parameters using the Ziegler-Nichols parameters
 <table>
 <tr><th colspan="2">Ziegler-Nichols</th></tr>
 <tr><th>PID Parameter</th><th>Value</th></tr>